mbloch/mapshaper/docs/development/label-tool-design.md

   *along* the path rather than stacking below it, so multi-line curved text requires one offset path per line.
 Mapshaper has offset-curve machinery in `-buffer`, but parallel offsets self-intersect on tight bends, so this is deferred.
-The editor commits on Enter for path labels instead of inserting a newline.
-A path label that contains line breaks anyway — which only the CLI can produce — exports with its lines **joined by spaces** and a warning.
+Shift-Enter does insert a break in a path label, and it renders as a space.
+A path label that contains line breaks — from that, from a paste, or from the CLI — exports with its lines **joined by spaces** and a warning.
   Rendering just the first line would be a silent loss of text, and emitting tspans would run the lines end to end along the curve.
 - **Figma imports the baseline but not the text.** Its SVG importer drops